 Whether it is your first job or not, any additional training can go a long way.
 Not only will it look good if you’re willing and keen to take on more training and development, but it will also help you out within your role.

 You will find that if you are given any opportunities for additional training, then to always take it.
 This is something to learn from your first job and always use in the future as well.
 Even if it’s not something you are particularly keen on, you should never turn down any training opportunities.

-What Your Learn From Your First Job
+What Do You Learn From Your First Job?

 These may be more of the obvious things you learn from your first job, but they’re all so important and things you will have for life.